 I hope everyone who celebrated Thanksgiving last week had an enjoyable week and long weekend with family and friends, reflecting on what you’re thankful for.
 I sure did.
 My hubby and I hosted dinner for twelve people which was exhausting yet wonderful!
 We had a houseful of family on Thursday and then Friday was for relaxing, reading, and online shopping.
 Did anyone grab any great deals?
 I’m definitely gifting books to some people this holiday season, but I can’t say which ones because those people read this blog!

-I was able to sneak in some read for fun time over the weekend, finishing up two book bucket list picks that I’ve been catching up on, Wuthering Heights and Little Women, so watch for those reviews to post shortly.
 Today I’ll be reviewing a Christian fantasy novel, Mark of the Raven.
 I love Christian-themed fantasy novels.
-The Chronicles of Narnia will forever be my favorite.
-I was excited to see a new fantasy novel offered through Bethany House.
+The Chronicles of Narnia will forever be my favorite Christian fantasy series, but I was excited to see a new fantasy novel offered through Bethany House.

 In Mark of the Raven, we learn of Eight Great Houses, or families, who each rule their own kingdom.
 Each Great House has a gift, or power, that has been passed down through the generations.
 Lady Selene is the latest young woman in her family, the Great House of Ravenwood, to inherit her family’s gift – dreamwalking.
 Selene, like her mother and the women before her, can enter into others’ dreams disguising herself as a raven.
 She can use her powers to manipulate others’ dreams and feelings and can even assassinate them in their sleep.
 The whole book is about a power struggle between the houses and a struggle within Selene to do what’s right.
 She knows she has duties and obligations to her family, but she doesn’t like using her gift for evil.